defuncart/blog/_posts/2014/2014-07-24-dj-using-only-a-launchpad.md

 tags:
 - LiAMP
 - dj
-- novation launchpad
+- NovationLaunchpad
-- ableton live
+- AbletonLive
-- Max MSP
+- Max
-- Max for Live
+- MaxForLive
 ---
 Today I started to prepare a new DJ set in *Ableton* and I began to think, can a traditional DJ set be solely performed using a *Launchpad*?